minuva/llm-flow-classification/README.md

 # Intro

-A simple API server using FastAPI for serving a small and high quality flow classification model onnxruntime only for CPU inference on Google Cloud Run.
+A simple API server using FastAPI for serving two small flow classification models onnxruntime only for CPU inference on Google Cloud Run.

+This example uses two models that classify the agents and users dialog.
+The models classify actions and/or responses that are independent from the primary objective of the conversation (e.g. goodbye, agent mistakes, apologies, etc.).

 # Install from source
 ```bash